 Sexual misconduct is a crime punishable by both civil and criminal legal action.
 Students are strongly encouraged to report misconduct to law enforcement authorities.
 Sexual misconduct is also a serious violation of the College Principles, which can be found in the College Catalog and in the Student Handbook.
 All members of the College Community are expected to become familiar with the College's standards and regulations.

-(2) If the complainant chooses not to file charges with law enforcement authorities, the college's Title IX will assist the student in requesting and preparing for a hearing by the Sexual Misconduct Hearing Board.
+(2) If the reporting party chooses not to file charges with law enforcement authorities, the college's Title IX will assist the student in requesting and preparing for a hearing by the Sexual Misconduct Hearing Board.
 Throughout this process the support of Counseling and Health Services, as well as, student life personnel will be available to the student.

-In cases where the complainant and the respondent are both students procedural options will be coordinated through the Title IX Coordinator.
+In cases where the reporting party and the respondent are both students procedural options will be coordinated through the Title IX Coordinator.
 In cases involving an employee and a student the procedural options will be coordinated through the Director of Human Resources.
-Nothing in these procedures is intended to preclude the Vice-President and Dean of Student Life or other College Official from taking appropriate action to ensure the safety and security of the accuser.
+Nothing in these procedures is intended to preclude the Vice-President/ Dean of Student Life or other College Official from taking appropriate action to ensure the safety and security of the accuser.
 Actions that could be taken include, but are not limited to, restricting contacts between the parties, making alternative classroom or living arrangements, or the imposition of an interim suspension.
 The College may take appropriate protective and administrative action even in situations where the complainant is absent.

 Use of these procedures does not preclude the use of other dispute resolution options, including civil and/or criminal proceedings.